googlefonts/pyfontaine/README.rst

     pyfontaine --csv font.ttf

-If you want to see PNG that represent coverage implementation of font charset, install simpleHilbertCurve and place script somewhere in system wide directory (e.g. /usr/local/bin/) or virtual environment bin directory:
+If you want to see PNG that represent coverage implementation of font charset:

     pyfontaine --coverage font.ttf